readium/kotlin-toolkit/docs/guides/tts.md

 director.start()
 ```

-You should now hear the TTS engine play the utterances visible on the screen. `TtsDirector` provides the APIs necessary to control the playback from the app:
+You should now hear the TTS engine speak the utterances from the beginning. `TtsDirector` provides the APIs necessary to control the playback from the app:

 * `stop()` - stops the playback ; requires start to be called again
 * `pause()` - interrupts the playback temporarily